2025 Wildfire Mitigation for Utilities Conference

 “Good event for getting up to date on the impact of wildfires on the electrical systems of the western U.S.” Vegetation Supervisor, Pacificorp

-In 2023, the National Interagency Fire Center (NIFC) reports a staggering 50,015 wildfires scorching more than 2.5 million acres across the United States.
+In 2024, the National Interagency Fire Center (NIFC) reported a staggering number of wildfires scorching millions of acres across the United States.
 Electric utilities operating in wildfire-prone regions face escalating risks, making it imperative for them to adopt comprehensive strategies to minimize their exposure and financial liabilities.

 Join us at this crucial summit, where utility professionals and wildfire experts will discuss pressing issues, share insights, and chart a course for a more resilient future.
 At this event, you can expect: